 Watertown, MA 02471

 - Further instructions on submitting foreign credential evaluations.

-- A recommended score for the TOEFL IBT is 76 or above.
-A score of 19 is recommended for the speaking section; 19 for the writing section; 19 for the listening section; and 19 for the reading section.
+- A recommended score for the TOEFL IBT is 70 or above.
 Official scores from the Academic IELTS examination will be accepted in substitution for the TOEFL (recommended score of 5.5 or above).
 The TOEFL (or Academic IELTS) examination must be taken within two years prior to the start date of the entering class to which an applicant seeks admission.